What is a Floating Turbidity Barrier?

 Answer: A "floating turbidity barrier" is a floating boom designed to minimize the transport of silt, turbidity or sediment from a disturbed area adjacent to or within a water body.
 Typical construction of the barrier will include a top flotation device, impermeable fabric and skirt, and bottom chain.

-Depending on curtain type, barriers may also include section connectors and tension cables to successfully operate in moving water conditions.
+Depending on curtain type, turbidity barriers may also include section connectors and tension cables to successfully operate in moving water conditions.

 Turbidity Barrier Uses